 Skip to Content

-The spring, summer, and fall garden season take a big toll on the soil in raised beds.
+The garden season can take a big toll on the vitality and life of the soil in raised beds.
 Plants require a lot of nutrients from the soil.
-Both to grow healthy foliage – and produce a big harvest of fruits and vegetables.
-Unfortunately, over time, plants can quickly deplete the limited resources in the soil.
-Especially when it comes to the contained soil in raised beds!
+Both to grow healthy foliage – and produce a big harvest of fruits, vegetables or flowers.

 But even more than robbing the soil of nutrients, if not revitalized, the structure of the soil in raised beds will begin to break down over time.
 When it does, what was once healthy soil full of organic matter can become thin, dry and lifeless dirt.

 When this occurs, it makes it more and more difficult for plants to hold moisture to their roots.
 Even worse, they struggle to absorb nutrients as well.
-Not just nutrients that are in the soil, but ones that might be added by fertilizing as well.
+Not just nutrients that are in the soil, but ones that might be added by fertilizing.

-It Takes More Than Fertilizer – How To Recharge Raised Bed Soil In The Fall
+Why You Need More Than Just Fertilizer – How To Recharge & Rejuvenate Raised Bed Soil This Fall

 One of the biggest misconceptions of raised bed gardening is that you can simply add fertilizer to the soil to keep it healthy and active.
 Unfortunately, it just isn’t the case.